 5. Emotional Control

 Clementine was naturally “excitable, vivacious, bubbling,” Fishman writes.
 But her most useful skill was her ability to remain calm no matter the strains and stresses that she and her husband endured together.
 Fishman continues, “Churchill’s day is a day of surprises.
 Almost hourly crises arise, which require the most delicate handling by Clementine.
-A swarm of Cabinet Ministers may arrive unexpectedly for a lunchtime conference, a visiting statesman invited to dinner may have special dietary requirements.
+A swarm of cabinet ministers may arrive unexpectedly for a lunchtime conference, a visiting statesman invited to dinner may have special dietary requirements.
 She deals with such problems coolly, efficiently, without fuss.”
 Clementine rarely lost her composure but handled these daily surprises with dignity.

 She knew that it was imperative that Winston’s home was a place of peace and comfort.
 Winston loved to entertain, but he would sometimes get into conversations where Clementine had to intervene.
 She had the ability to gracefully interject herself into an icy conversation and melt it with her warm smile and positivity.
 She created a peaceful, positive and composed environment for her husband to relax or work in.
 Clementine’s emotional composure gave her husband the strength to fulfill his many jobs.

 One of the most important character traits to establish is emotional control.
-This starts at a young age but must grow and develop with you.
+This starts at a young age but must grow and develop with time.
 When unforeseen circumstances arise, how do we react?
 Do we find ourselves acting impulsively?
 Emotional control is a necessary trait in a strong wife.
 We can all grow in our emotional composure in order to better serve our families.

 Clementine Churchill is an example of a dignified wife that young women in God’s Church can aspire to.
 Think about it: Those called now will assume permanent roles in the World Tomorrow.
 Our examples will be visible for the whole world to see.
 We can prepare now by building disciplined modesty, discretion, devotion, a sense of duty and emotional control.